 When implementing air purification, it's important to be aware of potential negative health effects from prolonged exposure to emitted by-products (such as ozone and potentially UVC).

-Ionization technologies are studied in relation to non-pathogenic particles.
-Studies on the effectiveness of ionization regarding the inactivation of microbiological contaminants are scarce.12,17–19 The same is true for practical/in-situ studies.20–23 The few available studies do not draw conclusions about the inactivation of microbiological contaminants or the effectiveness of a specific air purifier.
+Ionization technologies have mainly been studied in relation to non-pathogenic particles.
+Studies on the effectiveness of ionization for inactivation of microbiological contaminants are scarce.16,23–25 The same holds for practical/in-situ studies.26–29 The few available studies do not draw conclusions either about the inactivation of microbiological contaminants or the effectiveness of a specific air purifier.
+A recent review study identified one cohort study where ionizers combined with electrostatic nano filtering demonstrated a reduced risk of infection.6

-Studies examining prolonged exposure to UV or by-products released during photocatalytic oxidation (PCO) or ionizing technologies are scarce.
+Studies into the effects of prolonged exposure to UV or by-products released during photocatalytic oxidation (PCO) or ionizing technologies are scarce.
 Publications do indicate that most commercially available air purifiers emit by-products, although these can vary significantly from the manufacturers stated values.
 In general, it is advisable to test air purifiers thoroughly based on UV and ionization for by-products.
 In several European countries, this is common practice or even legally required before they can be used in public spaces.
 There is literature that suggests that high levels of exposure to electrons released during ionization can lead to negative health effects.
-Therefore, there may be potential implications related to prolonged exposure to these air purification technologies.
+There are, therefore, potential implications related to prolonged exposure to these air purification technologies.

-So-called far-UVC lamps with a wavelength of 222 nm are said to be as effective in inactivating viruses as the usual 254 nm.
-They are also said to produce fewer chemical by-products in moderately to well-ventilated spaces.24 For this reason, UV lamps with a wavelength of 222nm are considered to be safe when used with people present.25 However, there is still insufficient research on the health effects of direct exposure to far-UVC, so the RIVM currently counsels against its use.26 Further research on the release and (prolonged) exposure to (far-)UVC, ozone, released radicals, and ionizing particles on human health is advised.13,27–34
+So-called far-UVC lamps (which use a UV wavelength of 222 nm) have been claimed to be as effective in inactivating viruses as lamps using the 'standard' 254 nm wavelength.
+There have also been claims to the effect that they produce fewer chemical by-products when used in moderately to well-ventilated spaces.30 Taking these claims into account, one study has been identified which pronounces UV lamps with a wavelength of 222nm to be safe for use when people are present.32 As yet, however, insufficient research has been conducted on the health effects of direct exposure to far-UVC.
+The RIVM accordingly continues to counsel against its use under these conditions.26 Further research on the release of and (prolonged) exposure to (far-)UVC, ozone, released radicals, and ionizing particles on human health has been recommended.17,33–40

-Based on the available literature as well as the varying quality of these studies, no unequivocal conclusions can be drawn regarding the effectiveness of the investigated air purification technologies.4 Therefore, it is recommended to prioritize having adequate ventilation.
+Based on the limited availability of literature and the varying quality of available studies, no clear conclusions can be drawn regarding the effectiveness of the air purification technologies investigated.
+Accordingly, the primary recommendation to reduce airborne infection risks in indoor environments is to ensure adequate ventilation.

 1. Liu DT, Phillips KM, Speth MM, Besser G, Mueller CA, Sedaghat AR.
 Portable HEPA Purifiers to Eliminate Airborne SARS-CoV-2: A Systematic Review.
 Otolaryngol - Head Neck Surg (United States).
 2022;166(4):615-622. doi:10.1177/01945998211022636